blumx116/blumx116.github.io/_posts/2020-08-17-concprior.md

 ## Background

-In recent discussions of neuroscience, the concept of consciousness being intrinsically linked is becoming increasingly popular.
+In recent discussions of neuroscience, the concept of consciousness as intrinsically linked is becoming increasingly popular.
 To clarify, here, we're not talking about subjective experience (like qualia) or free-will or anything, solely the idea of what you are 'aware of' at any given moment.
 Bengio relates this to Daniel Kahnemann's concepts of 'System 1' and 'System 2' from his book 'Thinking, Fast and Slow' (which you should totally read by the way).
 System 1 handles subconscious computations that are tough to define: instantly recoiling from heat or recognizing an apple as an apple.